in ,

 Another important consideration is the type of paint finish you desire.
 Glossy finishes provide a high shine and are easier to clean, but they may show imperfections more prominently.
 Satin or semi-gloss finishes offer a compromise between shine and durability, while matte finishes provide a more subtle look but may be less resistant to wear and tear.

-See also Novelty Boat Painting Tips
+See also Cabin Cruiser Painting Tips

 Preparing Your Plywood Boat for Painting